chrisguest75/typescript_examples/00_project_templates/README.md

 * Pass in an output path
 * express should use npm install express-json-error-handler
 * Add `typedoc` to the other templates
+* the tsoa example is not binding to 0.0.0.0

 Templates: